GayWebIcons/.github/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community

-Examples of unacceptable behavior include[^2]:
+Examples of unacceptable behavior include:

+* The use of *un-called-for* sexualized language or imagery, and *unwanted* sexual attention or advances of any kind[^2]
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a   professional setting

 ## Enforcement Responsibilities